Venom (character): Dark Avengers

 The Venom symbiote of this reality had been captured and was kept in a test tube in one of Iron Man's labs.
 Dr. Hank Pym had experimented on the symbiote to find a way to adapt it for use to outfit Stark's new armors with, however these experiments had destroyed what conscious it had left but it was still able to retain its biological properties of replacing missing limbs.
 During the period where Stark held the Dark Avengers, June Covington telepathically manipulated Pym into helping her restore her teammates to fight.
 They took the symbiote and used it to replace John Walker's missing arm and leg allowing him to become U.S.Agent once again.

 Dark Reign: Fantastic Four

 In Dark Reign: Fantastic Four, everyone is transported in a reality where Reed Richards had become the Supreme Intelligence.
 In this reality, the Venom symbiote had multiplied and had bonded to an entire regime of Skrulls, who had been killing various Reeds, Johnnys and Bens, but not Susans.

-Deadpool Kills The Marvel Universe Again

-When Deadpool's mind got brainwashed, he killed Eddie Brock and wore the symbiote.
-He thought that he, alongside Spider-Man were eating together to win a pie eating competition against the Blob, where in reality he was using the symbiote to eat Spider-Man.
-The Venom symbiote then leaves Deadpool since he got his revenge on Spider-Man.